 12 Bar Blues

 Built from chords I IV and V, a twelve-bar blues is a popular choice for its frequent tension and release.
-It’s also a great starting point for beginners, allowing for improvisation of a multitude of scales and melodies over the changes.
+It’s also a great starting point for beginners.
+Allowing for improvisation of a multitude of music scales and melodies over the changes.

 Pop Chord Progressions

-Other popular pop progressions include:
+Additionally, other popular pop progressions include:

 I – IV – I – V

 V – vi – IV – I